Close

 Happy Clappers: The Surprising Benefits of Hand Clap Games for Kids—and Adults!

-Hand clapping games have been around for centuries.
+Hand games have been around for centuries.
 And it’s not surprising: they need no equipment, can be played anywhere, and are super easy to learn and follow.
 But did you know that hand games for kids actually have many benefits?
 It’s true, clapping games for kids are good for everything from boosting hand-eye coordination to enhancing memory skills and even developing self-confidence.

 Want to learn more?
 We’ve got everything you need to know below!